 1. Mora and the Mora Valley: Today Mora is a small town in the heart of the Mora Valley, but in the 1800’s, Mora was a prosperous town and the Mora Valley was known as the “bread basket” of New Mexico.
 Fort Union’s demand for supplies of all types drove the Mora economy and one of the results was the building of a dozen or so mills in the area for grinding wheat to be sold for flour to Fort Union.
 The St. Vrain Mill in Mora is one of the few remaining mills of that era.
 It was built in the 1864 by Ceran St. Vrain, one of the most prominent men in the region in the mid 1800’s, and operated until 1922.
 It is on the National Register of Historic Places.
-It is now in the early stages of restoration.
-Detailed information can be found at: www.stvrainmill.org.
-The St. Vrain mill is located on Highway 434 just a few hundred yards north of the intersection of Highways 518 and 434 in Mora.
-It is closed to the public but can be viewed from a short distance.
+Detailed information can be found on the Web at: www.moravalley.com/st_vrain_mill.
+The St. Vrain mill is located on Highway 434 just a few hundred yards north of the intersection of Highways 518 and 434 near Mora.
+Due to its fragile condition, it is closed to the public but can be viewed from a short distance.

 2. Salman Ranch: A few miles east of Mora at La Cueva is the Salman Ranch.
 The ranch had its origins in the early 1800’s and by the 1860’s, the Romero family had added a grist mill, a mercantile building, and the San Rafael Mission Church.
 These buildings still stand and are the key elements of the La Cueva National Historic site.
 During the mid-1800’s, as many as 60 horse and ox drawn wagons were stationed at the ranch and transported supplies to Fort Union and other outposts in the area.
 Website is: http://www.salmanraspberryranch.com